goldienova/Vanilla-DOM-tree/README.md

    * More intuitive and dynamic spacing between children nodes when there are shared child nodes
    * Add lines that are dynamically drawn between children and parent nodes to better represent tree connections

+* Add User Interface so that Users have the ability to:
+  * Add or Delete Child Nodes
+  * Add or Delete Parent Nodes

+* Add Database for persistant data

 **Current Browser Output**